pizycki/FsHttpTriggerSample/README.md

 ## Prerequisites

-This solution was built using a Windows PC but should work on Mac and Linux.
+This solution was built using a Windows PC, but should work on Mac and Linux.

 - [.NET SDK (2.x or 3.x)](https://dotnet.microsoft.com/download/dotnet-core)
 - [Node.js](https://nodejs.org/en/download/)